 You have to be really clever to come up with a genuinely dangerous thought.
 I am disheartened that people can be clever enough to do that and not clever enough to do the obvious thing and KEEP THEIR IDIOT MOUTHS SHUT about it, because it is much more important to sound intelligent when talking to your friends.

 Yudkowsky was outraged at Roko for sharing something Roko thought would lead to people getting tortured.
-Since Roko reported having nightmares about the Basilisk and Yudkowsky didn’t want that to happen to other users who might obsess over the idea, was worried there might be some variant on Roko's argument that worked, and wanted more formal assurances that this wasn't the case, he took down the post and banned discussion of the topic outright for five years on the platform.[18]
+Since Roko reported having nightmares about the Basilisk and Yudkowsky did not want that to happen to other users who might obsess over the idea, was worried there might be some variant on Roko's argument that worked, and wanted more formal assurances that this was not the case, he took down the post and banned discussion of the topic outright for five years on the platform.[18]
 However, likely due to the Streisand effect,[19] the post gained LessWrong much more attention than it had previously received, and the post has since been acknowledged on the site.[1]

 Later on in 2015, Yudkowsky said he regretted yelling and clarified his position in a Reddit post: